openstack/openstack-ansible/doc/source/user/ceph/full-deploy.rst

 overrides for the default variables.

 For this example environment, we configure a HA load balancer.
-We implement the load balancer (HAProxy) with an HA layer (keepalived) on the infrastructure hosts.
+We implement the load balancer (HAProxy) with an HA layer (Keepalived) on the infrastructure hosts.
-Your ``/etc/openstack_deploy/user_variables.yml`` must have the following content to configure haproxy, keepalived and ceph:
+Your ``/etc/openstack_deploy/user_variables.yml`` must have the following content to configure HAProxy, Keepalived and Ceph:

 .. literalinclude:: ../../../../etc/openstack_deploy/user_variables.yml.prod-ceph.example